AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

    >[!NOTE]
    >
-   >(Information only) Since this is not a trigger module, you do not choose where to start it.
+   >Since this is not a trigger module, you do not choose where to start it.
 When using a trigger module, you would now select where to start it.
    >
    >
    >For more information, see [Choose where a trigger module starts in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).